 The models for writing in this class will come from both visual and written works.
 Course readings will be collected from a range of historical periods and will run a gamut of approaches to film: theoretical and experiential, critical and poetic, autobiographical and historical.
 Class screenings will similarly come from a variety of historical eras, genres, and national spaces.
 Because writing assignments will often explore the cultural experience of the movies, we will visit a variety of screening venues, including a film festival, “archival” and repertory houses, art cinemas, and commercial theaters.
 Though it will include some lectures to contextualize readings, this course will primarily be discussion-oriented, with attentive writing workshops.
 Thus experimenting with method and form, students will produce weekly writings, two extended essays, and a collaboratively-produced project.

 Requisite: a 200-level foundations course in ENGL or FAMS.
 Open to juniors and seniors.
 Limited to 15 students.
 Fall semester.
-Professor Hastie.2019-20: Offered in Spring 2020
+Professor Hastie.2022-23: Not offered

 (Offered as ENGL 481, ARHA 481, and FAMS 481) This seminar explores different ways of entering into conversations with experimental filmmakers.
 Through weekly screenings, in-class visits by contemporary artists, and rigorous examinations of artists’ writings, interviews, and related theoretical texts, we will seek to develop critical and creative vocabularies through which to interact with an array of experimental films and videos.
 We will ask: What sorts of aesthetic, conceptual, and political keywords do contemporary filmmakers draw on to frame their artistic practices?
 How do these terms/frameworks challenge established approaches to film analysis?
 And how might we elaborate new ways of thinking and speaking about film in an effort to respond to this critical challenge?
 Topics examined in this course may include: expanded cinema, modularity, and performance; artist-run labs and the new materialism; experimental ethnography, locality, and cultural representation; landscape films and the Anthropocene; the politics of intimacy in the diary film; and abstraction, representation, and gender.

 Requisite: At least one foundational course in FAMS or ARHA, or consent of the instructor.
 Open to juniors and seniors.
 Limited to 12 students.
 Omitted 2018-19.
-Professor Guilford.2019-20: Offered in Fall 2019
+Professor Guilford.2022-23: Not offered

 (Offered as ENGL 486 and FAMS 421) As an upper-division seminar in film theory, this course will offer an in-depth examination of historically significant writings that analyze film form and its social functions and effects.
 Our particular focus will be on the production of film theory in a collective setting: the film/media journal.
 Thus, the course will consist of several units, each centering on a particular journal in generally chronological order (such as the Modernist Close Up; two phases of the French Cahiers du Cinéma, which has set foundations for both studies of authorship and semiotic-ideological analysis; the U.S. journal focusing on experimental and independent film, Film Culture; and the leading feminist journal of media studies, Camera Obscura).
 Through this structure, we will consider how ideas have developed and transformed, often in dialogue with one another and on an international stage.
 Our purpose will be threefold: to understand the context for the production and development of film theories; to comprehend a wide range of changing theoretical notions, writing styles, and critical methodologies; and to create our own dialogue with these works, considering especially their impact on their own contemporaneous film viewers and on viewing positions today.
 The final project, which we will develop through the semester, will be a web-based journal of film studies, which will put into practice the ideas and conversations of the course.
 One three-hour class meeting and one film screening per week.

 Prior coursework in Film and Media Studies is strongly recommended.
 Open to juniors and seniors.
 Limited to 15 students.
 Omitted 2018-19.
-Professor Hastie.2019-20: Not offered
+Professor Hastie.2022-23: Not offered

 Independent reading courses.